Join Anna Maria’s

 . . . . and mash them on a large dish using a potato ricer or a food mill.

-Place in a skillet 3 tablespoons olive oil, the (optional) bacon and the onion.
+Place 3 tablespoons of olive oil, the (optional) bacon, and the onion in a skillet.
 Sauté until the onion is soft and translucent.

 Stir until the potatoes are fully combined with the onion.

-Using the back of the spoon even the edges and flatten the potatoes.
+Using the back of a spoon, even the edges and flatten the potatoes.

 Eventually use the back of a skimmer to flatten the surface and make it resemble a frittata.

 Lift the edge to check when the bottom is cooked and light golden.
-Place on the pan a dish slightly larger than the pan.
+Place a dish slightly larger than the pan over the pan

 Rotate the pan and the dish together . . .